gcrabbe/psi3441-frdm/README.md

 ### Hardware setup

 The DAC output is available on pin 11 of connector J10.
 The blue LED (active LOW) is available on pin 12 of connector J2.
 The ADC input is available on pin 2 of connector J10.
+The FoM indicator is available on pin 10 of connector J2.

 In order for the system to work, the DAC output must be linked to the ADC input with the help of a jumper wire.
 The DAC output can otherwise be visualized by connecting it to the blue LED pin.
 Care must be taken to redirect PWM output in this case, as it is currently routed to the blue LED.